 Westerly Education Center partners with busineses, industry associations, job placement organizations and higher education institutions to offer a variety of courses specific to a career path or new job openings.
 Some are pre-employment; some are for newly hired employees.
 Nearly all are free for the participant.
 The courses change frequently so please check back if you don't see something that meets your needs today.

 If you are interested in this career path training with preferred hiring status, contact Skills for Rhode Island's Future at 401-680-5960.
-The course will begin on October 1, 2018.
-To learn more and enroll, visit on one of the following dates:
+The course is underway and will be repeated in 2019.

 Maritime Pipefitting, Sheetmetal and Electrical training